 Why “Working from Home” Doesn’t Have to Be at Your Home

 Because Beyond the Chaos is a virtual business, we can work anywhere in the world.
-For example, Susan feels lucky that she GETS to work when on vacation, as opposed to HAVING to work on vacation, as one of the OneLife Mastermind members regularly reminds our group.
+For example, Susan feels lucky that she GETS to work when traveling, as opposed to HAVING to work, as one of the OneLife Mastermind members regularly reminds our group.
+It allows for much more traveling!

 The pandemic pushed remote working – or working from home – into the category of normalcy.
 Let’s push it one step further.
 Working from home doesn’t mean you have to be at your desk at home.
 Why must you be tied to your home address to be more productive?
 If you have a stable WiFi connection, a laptop, and a charger, does it matter if you do your work from the mountains, a favorite coffee shop, or on a train in Germany?
 Work where life takes you.
 It’s definitely no different than working “on the road” while traveling for business.